nc-uw/ML-DeepLearning--Algos/README.md

 <br /> C. Experiment with Regularization such as, Dropouts or L2 Loss

-<br /> WORKOUT 3 - Online Logistic Regression by Stochastic Gradient Descent
+<br /> WORKOUT 3 - Text Data
 <br /> A.
 <br /> B.
 <br /> C.

+#Online Logistic Regression by Stochastic Gradient Descent